quicwg/multipath/draft-ietf-quic-multipath.md

 the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.

-If the transport parameter "initial_max_paths" is negotiated as N, and the client is already actively using N paths, the limit is reached.
+If the transport parameter initial_max_paths is negotiated as N, and the client is already actively using N paths, the limit is reached.
 If the client wants to start a new path, it has to retire one of the established paths.